Mathias-SantAnna/lotr-collectibles/TESTING.md

 There are some functionalities, which are run by `views.py` file in each app (in some cases by `contexts.py`), on the website.
 A manual test is carried out to see if these functions work as expected.

-**cart App:**
+**bag App:**

-- View Cart: Products in the cart can be viewed by clicking the cart icon or a process your order button &#10004;
+- View bag: Products in the bag can be viewed by clicking the bag icon or a process your order button &#10004;
-- Add Cart: Products can be added from the product page by clicking an add to shopping cart button.
-If the same product has different sizes (and right or left for golf clubs), they are added separately &#10004;
+- Add bag: Products can be added from the product page by clicking an add to shopping bag button.  &#10004;
-- Adjust Cart: Products can be adjusted in the cart.
+- Adjust bag: Products can be adjusted in the bag.
 Change the quantity of the product and remove it &#10004;
-- Special Offer: Free Golf Balls appear for any order €250 or more.
-This is not run by `views.py` but should work when the total purchase is €250 or more &#10004;
+- Special Offer: Free collectibles appear for any order €300 or more.
+This is not run by `views.py` but should work when the total purchase is €300 or more &#10004;
-- Display: Price per product, discount price and total value including shipping cost show based on the products in the cart &#10004;
+- Display: Price per product, discount price and total value including shipping cost show based on the products in the bag &#10004;

 **checkout App:**

 - Checkout: Checkout is done by completing the form & credit card details and clicking a complete order button.
-Products in the cart can be views by clicking the cart icon or a process your order button &#10004;
+Products in the bag can be views by clicking the bag icon or a process your order button &#10004;
 - Checkout Success: When the order is completed, it creates an order in the database and saves the info.
 It also shows checkout success page for users &#10004;
 - Confirmation email: When the order is succeeded (means payment in Stripe goes through), a confirmation email is sent &#10004;
 - Stripe: When the order is completed, it creates a record of [payment_intent, charge.succeeded and payment_intent.succeeded](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/stripe-function.png) &#10004;